 The 10 Key Items to Pack for Hong Kong

 Hong Kong is an international city that's business up front—and business in the back, too.
 The jeans-and-a-T-shirt crowd will find themselves outnumbered and out of step in a scene that’s buttoned-up and polished.
 And because many upmarket restaurants and bars enforce dress codes, it pays to dress like a local.
 You’ll also have to keep a few other considerations top of mind when pulling together your suitcase.
 First the weather: Summer in Hong Kong is hot-and-humid outside and hyper-cold inside (thanks to blasting AC).
 Pack for rain, too, with a durable raincoat.
 And insect repellant is a must, since mosquitos and other creepy-crawlies can get out of control.
 Once you’ve got that in your carry-on, you’re ready to dive into this neon-fueled cityscape.

 Polished Pencil Skirt

 Bad news for the sweatpants set: Hong Kong’s business-oriented culture means you’re far more likely to throw on a skirt than a pair of joggers.
 But there’s no need to suffer in something rigid and restrained.
 You need a versatile, breathable skirt that you can toss on anywhere, anytime.
-J. Crew’s No. 2 Pencil Skirt in two-way stretch cotton is the perfect choice, with its classic silhouette, chic knee-length, and low-slung waistband.
-Made of cotton, viscose, and elastane, this skirt can be tossed in the washing machine, too, making it a wear-and-wash travel staple.
+Banana Republic's Pencil Skirt in two-way stretch cotton is the perfect choice, with its classic silhouette, chic knee-length, and stylish front-wrap.
+Made of cotton, viscose, and spandex, this skirt can be tossed in your suitcase without wrinkling, making it an instant travel staple.

 Compact Travel Adaptor